-I am pleased to announce the formation of the Weill Cornell Medical College Daedalus Fund for Innovation, an exciting new program designed to advance early stage applied and translational research projects that have commercial potential.
-The core objective is to bridge the post-discovery/pre-commercial development gap and accelerate meritorious projects to the point at which they would be considered “partnership ready”, i.e., attractive opportunities for collaboration and partnering with industry, and strong candidates for licensing.
+Launched in 2014, Weill Cornell Medicine’s Daedalus Fund for Innovation is designed to advance early stage applied and translational research projects that have significant commercial potential.
+The core objective is to bridge the post-discovery/pre-commercial development gap and accelerate qualified projects to the point at which they would be considered “partnership ready,” i.e., attractive opportunities for collaboration and partnering with industry, and strong candidates for licensing and business development.

-As you know, establishing proof-of-concept is considered essential to attract investment and development partners from industry and the venture community.
-The Daedalus Fund will provide support for key critical path experiments aimed at generating the kind of proof-of-concept and validation data necessary to build value around embryonic technologies and early stage research projects, which will help us to grow the number and quality of industrial partners and collaborations with industry.
+Establishing proof-of-concept is essential to attract investment and development partners from industry and the venture community.
+The Daedalus Fund provides support of $100,000 (or more, if warranted) for key critical path experiments aimed at generating the kind of proof-of-concept and validation data necessary to build value around embryonic technologies and early stage research projects, which will help us grow the number and quality of alliances and collaborations with industry.

-The Daedalus Fund will be managed by Larry Schlossman, head of our office of BioPharma Alliances and Research Collaborations.
+The Daedalus Fund is managed by Larry Schlossman, Managing Director of WCM’s office of BioPharma Alliances and Research Collaborations.
 If you have any questions about the Daedalus Fund or the application process, please don’t hesitate to contact Larry at email@example.com.